stain/s11.no/content/2022/publications/_index.md

 # PhD

-Some of these publications formed part of the [PhD thesis](/2023/phd/) "FAIR Research Objects and Computational Workflows – A Linked Data Approach".
+Some of the 2019–2025 publications formed part of the [PhD thesis](/2023/phd/) "FAIR Research Objects and Computational Workflows – A Linked Data Approach".

 # Other publications